gitmathub/mindsettlers-nuxt/README.md

 Questions are:

 1. Can we make Firestore work on server side?
+CHECK
 2. How does the static page generation function?
+  a.
+Resolve dynamic links (with id)
+  b.
+Check the meta tags in the header
 3. How can the migration from the current VueJS project to Nuxt work?
 4. Will work be easier or harder with Nuxt?